 Federal regulations require that jurisdictions hold at least two public hearings to receive public comment for the Plan and funding priorities.
-The City's Citizen Participation Plan last amended in April 2015 and again being amended in August 2020 requires three public hearings.
-This year, the City will hold a total of four public hearings on the 2020-25 Consolidated Plan and FY 2020-21 Annual Action Plan.
+The City's Citizen Participation Plan last amended in April 2015 and again amended in August 2020 requires three public hearings.
+This year, the City will have held a total of four public hearings on the 2020-25 Consolidated Plan and FY 2020-21 Annual Action Plan.
 Staff used the meeting with the Housing & Community Development Commission on March 12, 2020, as a public hearing to present its funding strategies and priorities and to solicit feedback from the Commissioners and the public.
-In the spring, City staff sent an email announcement of the upcoming public hearings on the draft Plan to over 2,600 organizations and individuals concerned about affordable housing and community development issues.
+In the spring, City staff sent an email announcement of the upcoming public hearings on the draft Plan priorities to over 2,600 organizations and individuals concerned about affordable housing and community development issues.
 Staff also published a notice in the San José Mercury News of the public meetings.
 These notices were translated into Spanish, Vietnamese, Chinese, and Tagalog and were published in the El Observador, Vietnam Daily News, World Journal, and Philippine News newspapers.
 The City's public meetings and public hearings are provided below.

-- March 12, 2020 Neighborhood Services and Education Committee - March 12, 2020 Housing & Community Development Commission - August 4, 2020 Public Hearing: City Council - August 6, 2020 Public Hearing: Virtual meeting (in lieu of Commission) - August 11, 2020 Public Meeting and Approval: City Council
+- March 12, 2020 Neighborhood Services and Education Committee - March 12, 2020 Housing & Community Development Commission

+- August 4, 2020 Public Hearing: City Council - August 6, 2020 Public Hearing: Virtual meeting (in lieu of Commission) - August 11, 2020 Public Hearing and Approval: City Council

-This memorandum has been posted on the City's website for approval by the City Council on August 4, 2020.
-The draft 2020-25 Consolidated Plan and FY 2020-21 Annual Action Plan are also posted on the Housing Department's website at www.sjhousing.org on the 2020-25
+This memorandum has been posted on the City's website for approval by the City Council on August 11, 2020.
+The draft 2020-25 Consolidated Plan and FY 2020-21 Annual Action Plan are also on the Housing Department's website at www.sjhousing.org on the 2020-25 Consolidated Plans webpage.2 The Housing Department sent e-blasts to inform the public of this public hearing on July 29, August 2, and August 5 which were directed to approximately 900 email recipients, and posted notifications of the public hearings on social media.

-Subject: Public Hearing for the Draft 2020-25 Consolidated Plan and Draft FY 2020-21 Annual Action Plan $\rm July~29,~2020$

-Consolidated Plans webpage.2 The Housing Department sent an e-blast to inform the public of this public hearing on July 29, 2020, six days prior, which was directed to approximately 880 email recipients.
 As this item pertains to the expenditure of federal CARES Act funds in the 2020-21 Annual Action Plan for the COVID-19 emergency, an expedited term for public notice and public comment was used.
 Additionally, the public notice contained translations in four additional languages of how recipients could get additional information, per the City's Language Access Plan and its Citizen Participation Plan.

+Staff will submit a Supplemental Memorandum with additional public comments received at the August 6 virtual public meeting.
 All public comments provided to the City both verbally or in writing will be included in the appendices of the Plans together with staff's response when the Plans are submitted to HUD by the August 15, 2020, deadline.
 Once approved, the 2020-25 Consolidated Plan and FY 2020-21 Annual Action Plan will be available on the Housing Department's website or by U.S. mail at the public's request.